enosh725/Sales-Revenue-Analysis-Dashboard/README.md

 ## About the Project

-This project was created using Microsoft Excel to analyze sales and revenue data.
-The main goal was to understand sales performance, identify the best-selling products, and compare sales across different regions using charts and KPI metrics.
+This project was developed using Microsoft Excel to analyze sales and revenue data.
+The goal was to create a dashboard that provides a clear view of sales performance, product trends, and regional performance using charts and key performance indicators (KPIs).

-## Dataset
+## Dataset Information

-The dataset contains sales records with the following fields:
+The dataset contains the following fields:

 * Order ID
 * Date